-The fast food restaurant has always been around, part of the random background of life: logo, mascot, color scheme, ads.
-It never dawned on me to walk in to one or eat the food.
-Until last week.
+The fast food restaurant has always been around, I suppose, with its franchises and logo and color scheme and ads.
+It never dawned on me to notice, or to walk in.
+Well, until last week.

-“Hello,” I greeted the hard working counter associate.
+“Hello,” I greeted him.
 “Can I just, like, buy a $5 gift card and go use the rest room?”

-“Excuse me please?” the young man asked.
-Courteous, pleasant looking, speaking with just a lilt of an accent; bright intelligent eyes clicking through my slightly enigmatic question.
+“Excuse me please?” the young man asked, with just a hint of lilt in his intonation.
+Courteous, attentive, pleasant looking.
+Bright intelligent eyes clicking through my enigmatic question.

 He motioned me to stop.
 With a quick word to his co-workers he sped through the restaurant to catch up with me.

-“Please, about the code,” he apologized, in very clear well-spoken Russian.
-“We’re not trying to make things difficult for anybody.
-It’s just that we’ve had serious trouble with people using the bathroom.
-People who have serious problems.”
+“Please, about the code,” he apologized, in clear cultured very polite Russian.
+“We are not trying to make things difficult for anybody.
+It is just that there have been incidents with people using the bathroom.
+People who have serious difficulties.”

 “Vsio poniátno, totally understandable,” I said, thanking him for his help.

 “Seriously,” he assured me.
-“It’s really all right — this is my treat.
-I’ll take care of it.
-Anything you like.
+“It’s really all right — I’ll pay; it’s my treat.
+Anything you like!
 Please.
 Come; sit down, have a hot meal.”

-Later I contacted Corporate with the store number and address, to name and praise their young colleague.
-I mailed them a thank you letter too for his personnel file.
-I doctored the story a bit, telling them only that I went in asking for directions, and that he took me aside to make sure that this slightly distraught older lady was okay and didn’t need him to summon further help.
-I added that I work in medical education, and that this man’s vigilance, respectful behavior, and sensibility were just the qualities taught by our faculty to future health care providers.
-I also promised them that on my next trip there in spring, I’d go back to that restaurant and actually purchase a meal.
+(Next day I telephoned Corporate with the store number and address, to name and praise their young colleague.
+I post-mailed them a thank you letter too, for his personnel file.
+True, for his sake I changed the story a bit, telling them only that I went in asking for directions, and that he took me aside to make sure that this slightly distraught traveler was okay and didn’t need him to summon further help.
+I added that I work in medical education, and that this man’s vigilance, respectful behavior, and quick thinking were just the qualities taught by our faculty to future health care providers.
+And after a quick look through their company story and food philosophy, I promised them that on my next trip in the spring I’ll go back to that restaurant and will actually buy myself dinner.)

-I ran back into the fast food restaurant.
+I ran back to the fast food restaurant.

-My benefactor was poetry in motion, whipping out burgers and fries.
+My benefactor was still at the counter, poetry in motion, whipping out beverages and burgers.

 “Vot moi spútnik, Here is my traveling companion,” I explained.
 “And now, it can travel with you.”
 I slipped him the little gift face down, then backed off into the crowd.

-He picked up the gift and turned it over, and blinked with wide eyes.
+He picked up the keepsake and turned it over, and blinked with wide eyes.

 It was the Russian Orthodox icon of the Trinity, by Andrey Rublëv.
 It was sealed with the label Spasí i Sokhraní, Save and Protect, and a Trinity prayer in Slavonic.
 The icon portrays the three strangers in Genesis 18, who visited Patriarch Abraham.
 Abraham welcomed them in, not knowing he was really entertaining three angels.

 That little icon found the right home.
-It’s a symbol of hospitality at its purest, thriving in small things: a second look, a kind word.
-Side order of fries, offered with a generous heart.
+It’s a symbol of hospitality at its purest (which just happens to be a classically Russian national virtue): an attentive look, a kind word.
+Side order of fries, offered from a generous heart.